-During autumn, leaf fall contamination and low levels of moisture on the rail head increases the risk of low adhesion.
+During autumn, leaf fall contamination and low levels of moisture on the rail head increases the risk of low adhesion issues..

-During autumn, leaf fall can contaminate the rail-heads across your network increasing the risk of low adhesion.
+During autumn, leaf-fall can contaminate the rail-heads across your network increasing the risk of low adhesion.
 Small amounts of moisture from drizzle, light rain, dew and fog also exacerbate low adhesion issues on the railway.
 The volume of leaves falling and potentially causing contamination can vary significantly day-to-day, depending on the weather and the behaviour of different trees.

 Our leaf-fall and low adhesion predictions are used to inform mitigation strategies, reducing the likelihood of safety breaches (e.g. Category A SPADS, station overruns and wrong-side track circuit failures) as well as delays.

-ADAS and the Met Office have been delivering leaf-fall services to the rail industry for over 20 years, during which time we have continually researched and developed our adhesion models to improve the predictions available to the rail industry.
-The leaf-fall prediction model that takes into account forecast wind speeds, the volume of leaves remaining on the trees, accumulated leaf litter on the ground and the behaviour of different types of trees.
+The Met Office have been delivering leaf-fall services to the rail industry for over 20 years, during which time we have continually researched and developed our adhesion models to improve the predictions available to the rail industry.
+The leaf-fall prediction model takes into account forecast wind speeds, the volume of leaves remaining on the trees, accumulated leaf litter on the ground and the behaviour of different types of trees at fine spatial resolutions.
 The model also accounts for the effect of frosts and storms on leaf-fall rates.

-- is driven by the most up to date blend of weather data and adhesion forecast models from the Met Office;
+- are driven by the most up to date blend of weather data and adhesion forecast models from the Met Office;

-- draws from a network of tree experts who act as leaf-fall observers and monitor the status of leaf-fall for different tree species;
+- draw from a network of tree experts who act as leaf-fall observers and monitor the status of leaf-fall for different tree species;

-- guides users on the weather and leaf-fall over the next few days.
+- guide users on the weather and leaf-fall over the next few days.

 Each autumn the service provides:

-- daily colour-coded LFR indices for up to ten days ahead (leaf fall risk, low adhesion risk and wind throw risk);
+- daily colour-coded risk indices for up to ten days ahead (leaf fall risk, low adhesion risk and wind throw risk);

-- the amount of leaf-fall that has taken place throughout the season, indicating its progression and predictions of 50% and 95% fall dates;
+- percentage leaf-fall that has taken place throughout the season, indicating its progression and predictions of 50% and 95% fall dates;

-- Three-hourly summaries for the London area, providing details of major leaf-fall or wind events coinciding with peak travel times;
+- hourly summaries providing detailed information of leaf-fall and low adhesion coinciding with peak travel times;

-- text summaries of the latest leaf-fall predictions.
+- text summaries of the causes of low adhesion.

 Rail Operator, Translink, uses our leaf-fall prediction service.
 Find out more about our work with them to help reduce operating expenditure and increase efficiency by viewing the video or reading the case study.